All Episodes

 He hired Bush's general.

-They're having orgasms because finally he's acting like commander in chief.
+They're having orgasms because finally he's acting like commander-in-chief.

-So the same people who said McChrystal had to go because he was criticizing the Afghan policy.
+So the same people who said McChrystal had to go because he was criticizing the Afghan policy now say they hope Petraeus will be able to convince Obama to change the policy.

-They gave MoveOn.org a half-price deal on their full page, Petraeus ad.
+The New York Times hated Petraeus so much, they gave moveon.org a half-price deal on their full page, Betraeus ad.

 The New York Times, and they're right in there with all the rest of them today, singing Obama's praises.